 Taking an exam at the conclusion of either a section of the assigned book or the entire book.

-Starting Feb 3, 2021, the Wednesday night Foundation Program will begin Joyful Path of Good Fortune, a perfect guidebook to the Buddhist Path.
+The Wednesday night Foundation Program will continue to study Joyful Path of Good Fortune, a perfect guidebook to the Buddhist Path.

 With this book, Geshe Kelsang Gyatso offers us step-by-step guidance on the meditation practices that will lead us to lasting inner peace and happiness.

 The Thursday class is studying The New Heart of Wisdom, Venerable Geshe Kelsang Gyatso’s clear and profound instructions on compassion, all the stages of the path to enlightenment, and Buddha’s Heart Sutra--the teachings on ultimate truth, emptiness.

 The purpose of the Foundation Program is to provide a systematic presentation of particular subjects of Mahayana Buddhism to enable practitioners to deepen their knowledge and experience of Buddhism.

 1. The Stages of the Path to Enlightenment, based on the commentary, Joyful Path of Good Fortune